akosgarai/go_opengl_playground/pkg/primitives/rectangle/README.md

 ### Update

 It updates the state of the rectangle.
 It gets the delta time as input and it calculates the movement of the rectangle.

+### Coordinates

+It returns the coordinates of the rectangle.

+### Color

+It returns the colors of the rectangle.